philipwalton/html-inspector/README.md

 ## Running the Tests

-If Grunt and all the dependencies are installed, you can run the Jasmine tests with the following command.
+If Grunt and all the dependencies are installed, you can run the tests with the following command.

 ```sh
 grunt test
 ```

+HTML Inspector has two test suites, one that runs in pure Node and one that uses [Mocha](http://visionmedia.github.io/mocha/) and [PhantomJS](http://phantomjs.org/) because it needs a browser.

-This creates a `spec-runner.html` file in the root directory and uses [PhantomJS](http://phantomjs.org/) to run the tests.
-If you prefer to run the tests in the browser, you can always fire up a local server and load `spec-runner.html` in the browser manually.
+If you want to run the browser tests in a real browser (instead of via PhantomJS) simply fire up a local server and load the `tests/html-inspector-test.html` file.
+Make sure to run `grunt test` beforehand as it builds the tests.

 ## Contributing